Holi is one of the most colorful and

 well as to strengthen their bonds.
 The festival brings the nation

-Christians, Jains and the like.
-The festival is unique as it does not
+Christians, Jains as well.
+The festival is unique, as it does not

 discriminate against any section of the society and treats everyone